davidally/Bootstruc/README.md

 # Bootstruc - Frontend File Architecture

 Generate the front-end folder structure for your project with this simple script.
 This includes a variant of the 7-1 style folder layout for Sass files as well as assets and scripts.
-Automatically generated are a webpack config file as well as some plugin files.
+Automatically generated is a preconfigured webpack js file as well as a gitignore.
 Remove or replace certain files as you see fit.

 Read more about the [7-1 Pattern](https://sass-guidelin.es/#the-7-1-pattern) here.